Introduction

 Step-by-Step Instructions for Choosing the Right Window Width

-- Energy Efficiency: Ensure window choices align with your window size aligns with energy efficiency goals, as larger windows may require additional insulation.
+- Energy Efficiency: Ensure your window choices align with your window size aligns with energy efficiency goals, as larger windows may require additional insulation.

 - Traditional Homes: Standard widths like 24, 30, or 36 inches work well.